layumi/2016_super_resolution/README.md

 # How to train & test
-1.You may compile matconvnet first by running gpu_compile.m  (you need to change some setting in it) 2.run demo.m for test result.
+1.You may compile matconvnet first by running gpu_compile.m  (you need to change some setting in it) For more compile information, you can learn it from www.vlfeat.org/matconvnet 2.run demo.m for test result.
 3.If you want to train it by yourself, you may download my data and use prepare_ur_data.m to produce imdb.mat which include every picture path.
 4.Use train_SRnet.m to have fun~